jepiqueau/jepiqueau.github.io/_posts/2023-11-08-Ionic7Angular-VideoPlayer-App.md

 # Ionic 7 VideoPlayer App Example Tutorial using Angular and capacitor-video-player plugin
 ---

-*last updated on November 9, 2023 by Quéau Jean Pierre*
+*last updated on December 2, 2023 by Quéau Jean Pierre*

 In this tutorial, we will learn how to create a simple Ionic7/Angular video player application by implementing the capacitor-video-player plugin to display a list of videos with some data and play a selected video in fullscreen mode.